mgcooper/icemodel/test/TOOL_REFERENCE.md

 Purpose:

-- save comparison figures for bulk coefficients, spectral net flux, spectral divergence, and thermal source term
+- save comparison figures for bulk extinction coefficients, spectral net flux, spectral divergence, and thermal source term

 Use when: